 And it’s not even his only release of 2012.
-Two weeks from now, on April 24, he can be heard on drummer Ben Riley‘s Grown Folks Music, also on Sunnyside, a collection of Thelonious Monk-penned (“Friday the 13th,” “Teo”) and Monk-identified (“Lulu’s Back in Town”) tunes featuring (again, depending on the track) guitarists Freddie Bryant and Avi Rothbard, and bassist Ray Drummond.
+Two weeks from now, on April 24, he can be heard on drummer Ben Riley‘s Grown Folks Music (buy it from Amazon), also on Sunnyside, a collection of Thelonious Monk-penned (“Friday the 13th,” “Teo”) and Monk-identified (“Lulu’s Back in Town”) tunes featuring (again, depending on the track) guitarists Freddie Bryant and Avi Rothbard, and bassist Ray Drummond.
 No pianist.
 It’s an earthy, forcefully swinging set of classicist jazz, co-produced by Riley and Escoffery and intended to document a long-running live relationship between the two men.

 Here’s a 15-minute video about the making of The Only Son of One: